Floturner/nasa-project/README.md

 # nasa-project

-This is a basic fullstack Node.js and React Nasa project app.
+This is a fullstack Node.js and React NASA Mission Control app.

+## Get started

+In the server directory, copy and paste `.env.example` as `.env` and fill in config variables.

 ## Available Scripts